-precluded from establishing "any requirement for nutrition labeling of food that is not identical to the [federal] requirement[]."

-As noted above, restaurants that are not part of a 20-location chain are exempt from the new federal requirements.
+A notable feature of this legislation is that it preempts conflicting state law.
+States and their subdivisions are now precluded from establishing "any requirement for nutrition labeling of food that is not identical to the [federal] requirement[]."
+FD&C Act § 403A(a)(4) (as amended by PPACA § 4205(c)).
+As noted above, restaurants that are not part of 20-location chains are exempt from the new federal requirements.
 However, these smaller businesses can choose to be regulated by the federal mandate in order to obtain the benefit of federal preemption.
 A business that registers with the FDA will be subject to FDA menu labeling regulations but becomes exempt from all state and local regulation.
+See FD&C Act § 403(q)(5)(H)(ix); § 403A(a)(4).

-The preemption of local regulation will be a significant benefit.
-Businesses operating across state borders need not worry whether local regulations are inconsistent, enabling them to use a single menu for all their locations.
+The preemption of local regulation is of significant benefit to restaurant chains.
+Chains operating across state borders need not worry whether local regulations are inconsistent, enabling them to use a single menu for all their locations.
 And while compliance with the FDA regulations will by no means be costless, restaurants (of any size) are shielded from potentially more onerous local regulation.